Long-Term Capital Management: Aftermath

-In 1998, the chairman of Union Bank of Switzerland resigned as a result of a $780 million loss incurred from the being short put options on LTCM, which had become significantly in-the-money due to LTCM's collapse.
+In 1998, the chairman of Union Bank of Switzerland resigned as a result of a $780 million loss incurred from writing put options on LTCM, which had become significantly in-the-money due to LTCM's collapse.

 After the bailout, Long-Term Capital Management continued operations.
 In the year following the bailout, it earned 10%.
 By early 2000, the fund had been liquidated, and the consortium of banks that financed the bailout had been paid back, but the collapse was devastating for many involved.
 Mullins, once considered a possible successor to Alan Greenspan, saw his future with the Fed dashed.
 The theories of Merton and Scholes took a public beating.
 In its annual reports, Merrill Lynch observed that mathematical risk models "may provide a greater sense of security than warranted; therefore, reliance on these models should be limited."

 After helping unwind LTCM, John Meriwether launched JWM Partners.
 Haghani, Hilibrand, Leahy, and Rosenfeld signed up as principals of the new firm.
 By December 1999, they had raised $250 million for a fund that would continue many of LTCM's strategies – this time, using less leverage.
 With the credit crisis of 2008, JWM Partners LLC was hit with a 44% loss from September 2007 to February 2009 in its Relative Value Opportunity II fund.
 As such, JWM Hedge Fund was shut down in July 2009.
 Meriwether then launched a third hedge fund in 2010 called JM Advisors Management.
 A 2014 Business Insider article stated that his later two funds used "the same investment strategy from his time at LTCM and Salomon."

 Analysis

-Historian Niall Ferguson proposed that LTCM's collapse stemmed in part from their use of only five years of financial data to prepare their mathematical models, thus drastically under-estimating the risks of a profound economic crisis.
-Using ten years of data would have included the 1987 US market crash, while using 80 years of data would have included many minor and major economic downturns including the 1918 Russian sovereign debt default after the First World War and Russian Civil War, highlighting the possibility of a major foreign event causing international repercussions that LTCM seemingly overlooked.
+Historian Niall Ferguson proposed that LTCM's collapse stemmed in part from their use of only five years of financial data to prepare their mathematical models, thus drastically under-estimating the risks of a profound economic crisis:

-A 2016 CFA article written by Ron Rimkus pointed out that the VaR model, one of the major quantitative analysis tool by LTCM, had several flaws in it.
+These ideas were expanded in a 2016 CFA article written by Ron Rimkusk, which pointed out that the VaR model, one of the major quantitative analysis tool by LTCM, had several flaws in it.
 A VaR model is calculated based on historical data, but the data sample used by LTCM excluded previous economic crises such as those of 1987 and 1994.
 VaR also could not interpret extreme events such as a financial crisis in terms of timing.